 However, a series of temperatures taken by your smartwatch can give you an idea about your body temperature trend, especially if you are suffering from fever or infection.

 In a hospital setup, core temperature is measured using an oral, axillary, or rectal thermometer.

 Respiratory rate is another crucial vital sign along with heart rate, SpO2, B.P, and temperature.
 The resting normal respiratory rate is 16-20 breaths per minute, and it goes up to 40-50 breaths per minute during physical activities.
 A smartwatch uses various sensors and analysis methods to track your respiratory rate.

 One of the essential features of a smartwatch is calorie tracking.
 Calorie burn is a calculated value derived from various factors such as your age, sex, and activity.
 So, you must give accurate data while setting up your fitness app or smartwatch.

-If you are a weight watcher and looking to gain or lose weight, then you should closely monitor your calorie intake and calorie burn.
-For example, if your goal is to lose weight, then your net calorie intake must be a minus value.
+If you are a weight watcher and looking to gain or lose weight, you should closely monitor your calorie intake and burn.
+For example, if your goal is to lose weight, your net calorie intake must be a minus value.
 This means that you must burn more calories than you eat and vice versa, in case, to gain weight.

-If you pair your smartwatch with a calorie tracking app like MyFitnessPal, then you can have a closer and accurate data of your calorie intake and calories burned.
+If you pair your smartwatch with a calorie tracking app like MyFitnessPal, then you can have closer and accurate data of your calorie intake and calories burned.
 While your smartwatch tracks your calorie burn, your calorie app monitors your calorie intake.